Why AI cannot find your business and what is actually missing.

 2. AI crawlers blocked in robots.txt

 robots.txt tells crawlers which parts of a site they can access.
 Many default configurations block all crawlers or omit directives for AI crawlers that did not exist when the site was launched.
-If OAI-SearchBot, GPTBot, PerplexityBot, or other relevant agents are blocked, the business becomes harder for those systems to fetch or reuse reliably.
+The VERIS operational checklist explicitly checks for GPTBot, PerplexityBot, Google-Extended, and ClaudeBot.
+If those agents are blocked, the business becomes harder for those systems to fetch or reuse reliably.

-# What most businesses have (problematic): User-agent: * Disallow: / # What AI-ready businesses have: User-agent: * Allow: / User-agent: OAI-SearchBot Allow: / User-agent: GPTBot Allow: / User-agent: PerplexityBot Allow: / # ... and so on for each AI crawler
+# What most businesses have (problematic): User-agent: * Disallow: / # What AI-ready businesses have: User-agent: * Allow: / User-agent: GPTBot Allow: / User-agent: PerplexityBot Allow: / User-agent: Google-Extended Allow: / User-agent: ClaudeBot Allow: /

 3. No llms.txt, AI relies on guesswork